dreamfactorysoftware/df-docker/README.md

 `git clone https://github.com/dreamfactorysoftware/df-docker.git`
 `cd df-docker`

-## 2) Copy .env file to df-docker directory
+## 2) Edit .env file (optional)
 The application looks for a `.env` file to read its configuration.
-You can find an example [here](https://github.com/dreamfactorysoftware/dreamfactory/blob/master/.env-dist)
-Copy the file, adjust the settings to your needs and save as `.env`.
+The default settings should be sufficient in most cases, but you can adjust the settings to your needs.
 When starting the container you have to add the file to the container using the option `-v /PATH_TO_ENV_FILE:/opt/dreamfactory/.env`.

 ## 3) Pull DreamFactory image
 `docker pull dreamfactorysoftware/df-docker`